hackclub/hackclub/workshops/pixel_art_pad/README.md

 ### Setting up Repl.it

-[Repl.it](https://repl.it) is an amazing online code editor where we will be writing our code.
-Though repl.it is not mandatory, I strongly recommend you to use it in order to avoid installations and downloads.

-To get started, Create your Repl by going to [https://repl.it/languages/html](https://repl.it/languages/html).
+We're going to be writing our code in an online code editor called [Repl.it](https://repl.it).
+To get started, simply go to [https://repl.it/languages/html](https://repl.it/languages/html).
 Your coding environment will be created in a few moments.

 ![Setting up repl.it](https://cloud-flfptkrmk.vercel.app/0setuprepl.gif)

 Once your repl is setup, you are all set to continue!

 ## Part 3: Setting Up The Required Files